tabiosg/big-two/README.md

 ## This Project

-This project allows one to play Big Two on a website.
+This project allows one to play Big Two on [this](tabiosg.github.io/big-two/) website.

 ---